Welkro/Structural-Health-Monitoring-System/README.md

 ### Streaming and Updating Data in Real-Time

-LightningChart allows for real-time data streaming and updates, which is essential for monitoring ongoing structural health.
+LightningChart Python allows for real-time data streaming and updates, which is essential for monitoring ongoing structural health.

 ## Dashboard Visualization